edheltzel/dotfiles/README.md

 - setup.sh - Symlinks all the associated rc and other dot files to your `~/` _(home directory)_
 - Special Mentions:
-  - `.tigrc` - configured with pretty colors and layout for git diff and logs
+  - `.tigrc` - [tig](https://jonas.github.io/tig/) – configured with pretty colors and layout for git diff and logs
   - `.eslintrc` - has specific configuration for my JS workflow
+  - `bat/config` - [bat](https://github.com/sharkdp/bat) – a clone of cat with syntax highlighting
+  -
 ### Packages (packages/)

 - setup.sh - Installs the contents of the `.list` files and the Brewfile